-- Break up your walnuts into smaller pieces and toast in a small pan until slightly browned.
+- Break up walnuts into smaller pieces and toast in a small pan until slightly browned.
 Tip out onto a plate to prevent further browning and set aside.

 - Preheat the oven to 200°C Fan whilst you cube your sweet potatoes.
-Tip the potatoes into a large baking tray, drizzle with 2 tbsp of olive oil and season with salt and pepper.
+Tip the potatoes into a large baking tray, drizzle with 2 tablespoon of olive oil and season with salt and pepper.
 Put them in the oven for around 30 minutes until they are soft on the inside and starting to crisp up.

 - Meanwhile, make 800ml of stock and keep it warm on the lowest heat possible.

-- Add 1 tbsp of olive oil to a large pan, add your diced onion with a pinch of salt and fry for around 4 minutes.
+- Add 1 tablespoon of olive oil to a large pan, add your diced onion with a pinch of salt and fry for around 4 minutes.
 Add the garlic and risotto rice and fry for another minute.

 - Add 2 ladles of stock to your rice and stir with a wooden spoon until fully absorbed.
 Keep adding the stock, one ladle at a time, stirring continuously until all the stick has been absorbed and your rice is cooked al dente (with a slight texture).

-- When your potatoes are cooked, remove your risotto from heat and incorporate 3/4 of sweet potatoes into the risotto.
+- When your potatoes are cooked, remove your risotto from heat and incorporate ¾ of sweet potatoes into the risotto.
 Crumble and stir in 70g (half) of your blue cheese into the risotto.